mohitdebian/Cinemate-Hub/README.md

 # 🥔 Selfhosting

-A simple guide has been written to assist in hosting your own instance of movie-web.
+A simple guide has been written to assist in hosting your own instance of Cinemate Hub.
 Check it out below

 |[Selfhosting guide](https://docs.movie-web.app)|
 |---|